otrv4/otrv4/otrv4.md

 the final comparison of the protocol.
 A valid SMP message 2 is generated as
 follows:

-1. Validate that `G2a` and `G3a` are on curve Ed448, in the correct group, and are not degenerate.
+1. Validate that `G2a` and `G3a` are on curve Ed448, in the correct group and that they do not degenerate.
 2. Determine Bob's secret input `y`, which is to be compared to Alice's secret `x`.
 3. Pick random values `b2` and `b3` in `Z_q`.
 These will used during